sara04-uop/mena-job-analysis-/docs/documentation.md

 ## Insight 1: University skill coverage is larger than market skill coverage, but alignment is limited.

-The dashboard shows around **3K university skills** compared with **186 market skills**, but only **26 matched skills**.
+The dashboard shows around **1145K university skills** compared with **308 market skills**, but only **68 matched skills**.

 This means that universities may cover many academic skills, but not all of them directly match the specific skills requested in job postings.

 ---

-## Insight 2: ZUJ shows the broadest curriculum skill coverage in the collected documents.
+## Insight 2: UOP shows the broadest curriculum skill coverage in the collected documents.

-The Curriculum Skill Coverage by University chart shows ZUJ with the highest overall distinct curriculum skills.
+The Curriculum Skill Coverage by University chart shows UOP with the highest overall distinct curriculum skills.

 This indicates broader curriculum skill representation in the collected source documents.